Thank you for your interest in foster care!

-The process of fostering can be an emotional and complex one, but it is also very rewarding.
+The process of fostering can be emotional and complex, and it is also very rewarding.
 By clicking on the tabs below, you can download a free information packet, read some frequently asked questions and answers, and, if you would like, share your contact information with us to get connected with your county Foster Care Coordinator.

-If you have questions or need additional information or support at any time along your journey of fostering, please don’t hesitate to contact us; we are here to help you!
+If you have questions or need additional information or support during your fostering journey, please don’t hesitate to contact us; we are here to help you!

 What is foster care?